 Several of these use cases are valid regardless of which type of industry your company belongs to.
-However, an important question for you to consider when identifying which use cases that are relevant for your company is not where remote guidance can be used, but how remote guidance can create the most value in your company.
+However, an important question for you to consider when identifying which use cases that are relevant for your company is not where remote guidance can be used, but how remote support can create the most value in your company.
 Because that is the core question.
 You can probably come up with many ideas on how to use it, but focus on the ones that bring real benefits such as cost savings, increased customer satisfaction, efficiency improvements and so on - you get what we mean!

 If you are a supplier of a product or a service you know that an important part of the buyer’s experience is the support provided after their purchase.
 There will always arise unplanned issues, in some cases it might be a malfunctioning product or in other cases that the user simply struggles to make sense of how to get the product to work.
 No matter the reason, they will turn to you to get the support they need.